The transition to drinking from the cup

-Your child learns to drink differently when switching from the bottle to cup as it will not have to suck and instead use the tongue and palate as the beverage flows from the cup into its mouth.
+Your child learns to drink differently when switching from the bottle to cup as he will not have to suck and instead use the tongue and palate as the beverage flows from the cup into its mouth.

-Usually has his bottle during bedtime?
+Does he usually have his bottle during bedtime?
 You can encourage him to transfer his loyalty to other objects; such as a stuffed animal.
 Even an extra cuddle before bedtime can distract him from the bottles.

 To successfully wean your child from the bottle

-- Give your child the baby bottle for a shorter time with lesser milk
+- Give your child the baby bottle for a shorter time with lesser milk each time

 - Colourful mugs with comic or animal figures make drinking more attractive

 - Try to remain consistent by ensuring your child successfully drinks from his cup every time (it will be hard)

 It is perfectly normal for your child to take a couple of months to wean off.
 According to paediatricians and educators, the process would be more successful and faster when parents are consistent in the transition.

 Tip for an ideal drink for your baby

 - Carbonated, unsweetened water quenches the thirst, conserves and does not stain the teeth.

 - Beverages with added sugar, syrup or sweeteners should be avoided.
 Even unsweetened juices should be given only after it had been heavily diluted with water.